ItalyStrap/advanced-control-manager/readme.txt

 = I'm using an external carousel, will Lazy Load work with it? =

-I tried only with the Bootstrap Carousel integrated, please send me any feedback if have any issue with other carousel, however I can't guarantee to solve the issue.
+I tried only with the Bootstrap Carousel integrated, please send me any feedback if you have any issue with other carousel, however I can't guarantee to solve the issue.

 = Is it compatible with WebP images? =

-Yes, it is compatible with WebP images but you also have to install and activate [EWWW IO plugin](https://wordpress.org/plugins/ewww-image-optimizer/) to leverage lazy loading for WebP images.
+Yes, it is compatible with WebP images, but you also have to install and activate [EWWW IO plugin](https://wordpress.org/plugins/ewww-image-optimizer/) to leverage lazy loading for WebP images.
-Once you have activate the EWWW IO go to WebP settings and check 'JPG/PNG to WebP' for generating WebP version of your images 'JS WebP Rewriting' option is needed only if your server do no load WebP images correctly See the [plugin documentation](https://docs.ewww.io/article/16-ewww-io-and-webp-images)
+Once you have activated the EWWW IO go to WebP settings and check 'JPG/PNG to WebP' for generating WebP version of your images
+'JS WebP Rewriting' option is needed only if your server do no load WebP images correctly See the [plugin documentation](https://docs.ewww.io/article/16-ewww-io-and-webp-images)